SAT-solver-ANalyzer/SATAn/README.md

 2. Check for consistency etc., so called pre-flight checks
 3. Construct Tasks, i.e., figure out what tests exists and map them to solvers
 4. Start executing
-5. (if neccessary), teardown of stateful components like database connections
+5. (if necessary), teardown of stateful components like database connections

 ## Building